COMPANION ANIMAL HOSPITAL, LLC

 Senior Pets - Improving their Quality of Life

+Through senior blood testing, not only can normal laboratory values be determined that are specific to your pet, but any abnormal values may be addressed in order to maintain a high quality of life for your pet as it ages.
+Our Veterinarians recommend these tests be performed every six to twelve months beginning at age 5 to 7 years to monitor any changes that may occur.
+It is only through early detection that many age-related illnesses may be slowed or prevented.
+Depending on the results, more frequent testing may be recommended.
+The aging process brings about a gradual reduction in your pet's physical capabilities.
+While dogs and cats begin to undergo these changes starting at about age five to seven years, different pets will show the various signs of growing old at different rates.
+The best time to recognize your pet's "senior" status and need for extra TLC is long before advanced disabilities set in.
 To increase the length and quality of your pet's life, it is important to begin a process of prevention.
 Risks are associated with your pet's background, environment, or lifestyle.
 Certain conditions put him or her at greater risk of developing age-related changes or diseases.
 Some of these factors cannot be controlled; however, activity level, living conditions, quality of medical care, and level of nutrition are factors that can be controlled by a responsible owner.
 The extent to which these factors are managed help determine the quality and length of your pet's life.
 By identifying some of your pet's risk factors, treatment can be initiated prior to the onset of a medical problem.

 Dental Disease